Southeastern Association of Law Schools Annual Meeting

 Professor at Emory University School of Law

-Fred Smith is a Professor at Emory University School of Law, specializing in judicial prudence and constitutional law.
+Fred Smith is a Professor at Emory University School of Law, with expertise in judicial prudence and constitutional law.

 Ifeoma Ajunwa